Imperius Build Guide “Valor will be victorious!”

 Angelic Armaments BuildTalent calculator »

 The Angelic Armament Build focuses on Imperius' self-healing and team fight utility.
-Strong synergetic talents, such as Holy Fervor at Level 7, which works great if combined with Battle Hunger, allow Imperius to be an impactful Hero, especially in the mid-late-game phase.
 His first major power spike arrives after unlocking Angelic Armaments at Level 10.
 This Heroic Ability protects Imperius with a massive shield, allowing him to charge right into the enemy team's ranks.
 At Level 13, Divine Rage significantly lowers Molten Armor's cooldown, which greatly increases Imperius' survivability.
-Furthermore, it possesses great synergy with both Melting Touch and Sovereign Armor at Level 16.
+Furthermore, it possesses great synergy with Melting Touch at Level 16.
+Alternatively, Valorous Pursuit is a good choice if there is need for additional mobility.
+This is usually the case when the enemy team features a lot of crowd control and/or slow nimble targets that otherwise could not be chases.
 Imperius' second major power spike comes with Level 20.
 Heavenly Host turns Angelic Armaments into an amazing team fighting ability protecting all nearby allied Heroes with a potent shield.

 4. Imperius' Synergies and Counters